akc/sloane/README.md

     sloane <FILE

 returns the subset of the sequences in *FILE* that are in the OEIS.
-To also lookup the names of those sequences in the OEIS one could, for instance, run
+To also look-up the names of those sequences in the OEIS one could, for instance, run

     sloane <FILE | xargs -L1 --verbose sloane